mawinkler/moadsd-ng-server/README.md

 ## Get it up and Running
 Depending on whether you start from scratch or have already played with MOADSD-NG the following two chapters will guide you.
 First is applicable, if you're alredy using MOADSD-NG, second when you're going to start from scratch.

-### Preexitsing MOADSD-NG, AWS or GCP Configuration Available
+### Preexitsing MOADSD-NG, AWS and / or GCP Configuration Available
 If you already have played with MOADSD-NG and followed the Wiki or have AWS and / or GCP already setup on your host, you can easily reuse these configurations by copying them into the `workdir` of moadsd-ng-server.
 Otherwise skip this chapter and proceed with the `Run`-chapter.
 Then follow the steps below to create the credentials and logins with the available tool set within the moadsd-ng-server later on.

 **Migration**